 But, the forced delay made something else possible.
 Instead of leaving immediately, I took the time to plan, and was able to organize a Berkeley/Geology Club meteorite hunt that involved some fifteen undergraduate and graduate Cal students for various lengths of time.

 Ultimately, four Cal students recovered fragments of the meteorite, myself included.
 Peter and Barbara also found stones, as did Mendy Ouzillou, a meteorite collector from South Bay who hunted with us.
 We spent a great deal of time in the field showing locals (and other hunters) what to look for, and these efforts were not in vain.
 A local family recovered two additional stones as the result of our outreach efforts.
 In total, our group was responsible for the recovery of over 60 grams of the Sutter’s Mill meteorite — SM#’s 23, 24, 25, 26, 42, 52, 77, 78.

 We focused our efforts on any open areas of ground — roads, trails, campgrounds, etc. Even the closely-cropped grass of a lawn could hide the tiny stones that rained down upon the Coloma/Lotus region.
-We spent significant time covering all kinds of areas, but found only one stone in a grassy area.
+We spent significant time covering all kinds of terrain, but found only one stone in dense vegetation.

 Here are some photos from the hunt.